 - Your family and co-workers need you.

-The flu season is now around the corner.
-Getting an annual flu vaccine is the first and best way to protect yourself and your family.
-Flu vaccination can reduce flu illnesses, doctors’ visits, flu-related hospitalizations, missed work and school.
+Be sure to check with your healthcare provider about the most current vaccines or any updates you may need.
+Remember, when fall arrives, it's important to get your annual flu vaccine.
+Flu vaccination can reduce flu illnesses, doctors' visits, flu-related hospitalizations, missed work, and school.
 The more people who get vaccinated, the more people will be protected.
 Don't wait.
 Vaccinate!

-You can find more information about vaccine at cdc.gov/vaccines.
+You can find more information about vaccines at cdc.gov/vaccines.